orval-labs/orval/docs/src/pages/reference/configuration/output.md

     └── petstore.ts
 ```

-Here depending on the configuration, you will have multiple files named petstore with a prefix created in src.
+Depending on the configuration, there will be multiple files created in src named petstore with a suffix to differentiate them.

 - petstore.schemas.ts
 - petstore.ts